Go Back

 • Add the bay leaves and wine to the pan and bring to a simmer.
 Simmer, uncovered, for 4 minutes.

-• Add the beef stock and tomatoes to the pot.
+• Crush the tomatoes and add them to the pot with the beef stock.
 Cover the pot with a lid and cook over low heat for 3 hours, or until the meat is very tender and can be easily shredded with a fork.

 • Remove the beef pieces from the pan and shred it with 2 forks.
 Add the shredded meat back to the pan and continue to simmer, uncovered, until thickened, about 30 minutes to 1 hour.